jmtcsngr/dalliance/npg_ranger/README.rst

 About
 =====

-This fork of the original **Dalliance** adds support for interaction with a `NPG Ranger <https://github.com/wtsi-npg/npg_ranger>`_ server.
+This fork of the original `Dalliance <https://github.com/dasmoth/dalliance>`_ adds support for interaction with

+ `NPG Ranger <https://github.com/wtsi-npg/npg_ranger>`_ server.
 It was branched from version 0.13.x.

 Requirements
 ============

 This software relies on Node.js, npm and Gulp for building sources and generating a bundle.
-It has been tested with a moder version of nodejs (4.4.2).
+It has been tested with a modern version (4.4.2) of Node.js.

 Install
 =======